dapr/docs/howto/setup-state-store/setup-azure-tablestorage.md

 ### In Kubernetes

-To apply the CosmosDB state store to Kubernetes, use the `kubectl` CLI:
+To apply Azure Table Storage state store to Kubernetes, use the `kubectl` CLI:

 ```
-kubectl apply -f cosmos.yaml
+kubectl apply -f azuretable.yaml
 ```

 ### Running locally

 The Dapr CLI will automatically create a directory named `components` in your current working directory with a Redis component.
-To use CosmosDB, replace the redis.yaml file with azuretable.yaml file above.
+To use Azure Table Storage, replace the redis.yaml file with azuretable.yaml file above.

 ## Partitioning